Pablo-bit7/We_Think_Code/README.md

 ---

 ### 1. Project Overview
-**Bootcamp Helper** is a program designed to automate internal bootcamp processes and manage bootcamp operations.
-It includes four distinct features that address common administrative tasks.
-This project serves as a foundation for developing a more advanced bootcamp management tool, BootBuddy.
+The **Bootcamp Helper** wass a simple CLI program designed to emulate the automation and management of internal bootcamp processes and operations.
+There are four distinct features that address common administrative tasks.

 ---